 Prior to founding A+O Law Group, Jessica worked as a tax associate at a large law firm based in Washington, D.C., where she litigated complex tax matters and advised large companies on the tax implications of various transactions.
-Jessica also litigated family law matters on a pro bono basis at her prior firm.
+Jessica also litigated family law matters on a pro bono basis at her prior firm, which sparked her interest in litigating family matters full time.
 During law school, Jessica gained valuable experience as a law clerk at the United States Department of Labor where she issued opinions related to EEOC claims.
 At the United States Department of Justice, Jessica served as a legal intern within the Civil Frauds division, litigating multi-million dollar whistleblower claims.
 At the Eastern District of Virginia, Jessica served as a summer law clerk for the Honorable Anthony J. Trenga, drafting opinions on a variety of cases before the court.
 Jessica also clerked for Fay Law Group before joining as an associate, where she litigates a variety of matters, including civil rights, labor and employment and products liability.

 Goal Digger Workshop Panelist – Baltimore, MD

 NBLSA 50th Annual Convention Panelist – Virginia Beach, VA

 Advancing Latinas into Leadership Professional Development Seminar Panelist – Washington, DC